Monday, November 02, 2009

 As she made her way down she could hear the neighbors’ television sets—the commentator excitedly following the ball—Dzeko!-Misimovic!-Dzeko!-Ibisevic!
 Muratovic!
 Nadarevic!-Dzeko!-Misimovic!….Dzeko!
 Misimovic!

 And when she finally got there, downstairs, at half past the hour, Julian had his back to her.
 He had stood there contemplating the portrait.
 A tailored suit hung loosely on his shoulders.
 A raincoat draped in the crock of his right arm, his left hand leaned his entire weight on the curved handle of the umbrella as though it were a cane.
 He stood in this fashion, his left foot at twelve his right at two.
 She knew that the leaning was more to enhance his posture, straighten his spine—lengthen the broadness of his shoulders—more that, than a need to lean.
 More that, than, even the need, to alleviate the pain in his lower back.
+The scent of Eucalyptus oil, kneaded in gently, as if still there on her finger tips.
 Even this she knew about him.
 His hair, still abundant: gray, his slight turning of his head showed that now there was a goatee at his chin.
 A man, who had held the positions he had, made the decisions that he had, must find ways to disguise, she supposed.
 Or perhaps, this fashion was for someone new.

 When she had seen him last, then that time too, Julian had had his back to her— when he had walked away and she had watched desperately leaning against a pillar of the gallery.
 Her blood draining from her it seemed, causing her to swoon.
 He had always held in disdain these, her elaborate gestures of inconsolability as operatic theatrics.
 Because, she reasoned, as familiarity, had grown, as is always the case, in these cases, he had stopped seeing in her, herself, and instead gleaned blueprints of centuries.
 He had read into her emotions and accused her instead of having the pathologies of whole histories and cultures.
 Now, as she watched him she had the strange feeling that she had for a time played the role of the umbrella.

 Julian instinctively felt her watching.
 He shut his eyes.
 His shoulders sagged inadvertently.
 A wave of relief, at her presence, swept through him.
 Would she call his name, or wait for him to turn or would she come forward to place her hand on his shoulder?
+The small of his back.
 And then, yes then he would take her in his arms, breathing in the lavender scent of her and move into the remembered warmth of her embrace.

 Fireworks and car horns broke the silence outside.